-Our research activity encompass theoretical modelling of the spectra and atmospheric structure of exoplanets, as well as observations, laboratory work and instrument development.
+Our research activity is carried out at the Centre for ExoLife Sciences (CELS) and encompass theoretical modelling of the spectra and atmospheric structure of exoplanets, as well as observations, laboratory work and instrument development.

-- The observational aspects of my exoplanet research is through an international team, MiNDSTEp, of researchers and students from 10 different countries worldwide: www.mindstep-science.org
+- The observational aspects of our exoplanet research is through an international team, MiNDSTEp, of researchers and students from 10 different countries worldwide: www.mindstep-science.org

-- My theoretical modelling is anchored in a network of scientists from 8 different European research institutes that was recently granted a European PhD double degree network, CHAMELEON: www.chameleon.wp.st-andrews.ac.uk
+- Our theoretical modelling is anchored in a network of scientists from 8 different European research institutes that was recently granted a European PhD double degree network, CHAMELEON: www.chameleon.wp.st-andrews.ac.uk

-- My astrobiological research is in collaboration with other scientists at the Niels Bohr Institute, institute of microbiology and institute of chemistry, all at the University of Copenhagen.
-Anders Priemé (email@example.com), Henrik Kjærgaard (firstname.lastname@example.org), Jan Härter (email@example.com), Morten Bo Madsen (firstname.lastname@example.org)
+- Our astrobiological research is in collaboration with other scientists at the Niels Bohr Institute, institute of microbiology and institute of chemistry, all at the University of Copenhagen.
+These are Anders Priemé (firstname.lastname@example.org), Henrik Grum Kjærgaard (email@example.com), Jan Härter (firstname.lastname@example.org) and Morten Bo Madsen (email@example.com)